aasthaasb/Parkingslot-manager/README.md

-# Parkingslot-manager 🚗🅿️

-## Car Park Occupied Slot Counting System
+## Car Park Occupied Slot Counting System🚗🅿️
 Welcome to the Car Park Occupied Slot Counting System GitHub repository!
 In this project, we'll learn how to implement a parking slot system using the PYNQ Z2 board, seven-segment display, wires, and a breadboard.

 ### Overview: